 The cost of travel in Israel is a question that we are frequently asked about.
 How much it will cost to travel around Israel depends very much on your preferences and how clever you can be in planning your trip.
 As a western country, travel in Israel does cost more than in the rest of the Middle East.
 You’ll need to expect Western European prices and you’ll have no nasty surprises.
 Having said this, there are some ways that you can save the pennies and travel in Israel on even the tightest of budgets.

-Where to stay in Israel?
+Where to Stay in Israel?

 Israel has a fast-growing network of independent and high-quality hostels.
 They offer affordable and high-quality accommodation, combined with great facilities and services designed for budget travelers.
-There are now great hostels in almost every city in Israel, and most of the hostels in Israel have dorm rooms starting from 70 NIS a night (about 20 USD).
+There are now great hostels in almost every city in Israel.
+Most of the hostels in Israel have dorm rooms starting from 70 NIS a night (about 20 USD).
 It is, of course, more than you would expect to pay in many parts of the world, but the standard of accommodation is higher, with air-conditioned rooms, breakfast, and other facilities fairly standard.

-How to get around in Israel?
+How to Get Around in Israel?

-How to eat in Israel?
+How to Eat in Israel?